nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Displaying overall statistics : `statistics`

-Displays the statistics of filtered list.
+Displays the statistics of current person list.

 Statistics include:
-* Nb of People
+* Number of People
-* Nb of HIGH Priority People
+* Number of HIGH Priority People
-* Nb of MEDIUM Priority People
+* Number of MEDIUM Priority People
-* Nb of LOW Priority People
+* Number of LOW Priority People
-* Nb of People With Monthly Household Income < 2500
+* Number of People With Monthly Household Income < 2500

 Format: `statistics`